mklilley/mklilley.github.io/content/posts/nuclear-ret/index.md

 ]
-subtitle="A Marie Curie fellowship proposal" series = ["Solid state nuclear science"] description= "The framing of nuclear fusion as a state transition draws our attention to physics where state transitions have been shown to undergo acceleration.
-A widely studied example is the transfer of energy between molecules of chlorophyll in close proximity inside plant cells" toc = true
+subtitle="A Marie Curie fellowship proposal" series = ["Solid state nuclear science"] description= "The process of applying for EU money is (as with many grant applications) very involved.
+It does however, provide a good opportunity to condense your thoughts and ideas into a coherent form.
+If you're interested in geeking out over the physics 🤓, then you'll find the relevant excerpts from the proposal in this post." toc = true
 +++